whatheheckisthis/Save-A-Life/README.md

 - **Literature review** of **HMM implementations** for **Autonomous Driving**: a selection of recent research papers focusing on **manoeuvre recognition** and **driving behaviour estimation** for **prediction purposes**.

 # Problem motivation
-For left-hand-drive countries such as the UK, just invert the reasoning. :smiley:
+For left-hand-drive countries such as New Zealand, Australia, and the UK, just invert the reasoning.

-- Your car is driving on a **2-lane highway**.
+- Your car is driving on a **2-lane motorway**.
 - Imagine that you can **remotely monitor the velocity of the car** (e.g. I communicate it to you).
 - But you do have **no direct access to the lateral position** (`right lane` of `left lane`).
 	- Formally, you **cannot directly observe the underlying stochastic walk between `lane` states**.